Nnamdi Madubuike: 2023 season

 Madubuike had a breakout season in 2023.
 He recorded at least a half-sack in 11 consecutive games between Weeks 4 to 14, tying the NFL record held by Jared Allen, Chris Jones, Trey Hendrickson, and Shaun Ellis.
 He recorded 2.0 sacks in the 24–16 Week 6 win over the Tennessee Titans.
 In the following week's 38–6 blowout win over the Detroit Lions, he strip sacked Jared Goff in the first quarter, although the fumble was recovered by the Lions Penei Sewell.
 In Week 12 against the Los Angeles Chargers, Madubuike became the first Raven since 2017 to reach double digit sacks after getting a half-sack on Justin Herbert in the second quarter (Travis Jones combined with Madubuike for the sack).
 His record-tying sack in Week 14 was a strip sack of Trevor Lawrence, with the resulting fumble recovered by Patrick Queen.
 He was named to his first career Pro Bowl on January 3, 2024.
 He was ranked 61st by his fellow players on the NFL Top 100 Players of 2024.

 2024 season

 On March 5, 2024, the Ravens placed the franchise tag on Madubuike.
 Three days later, on March 8, the Ravens signed Madubuike to a four-year, $98 million contract extension.

 During the 2024 regular season, Madubuike recorded 43 total tackles, 6.5 sacks, and 11 tackles for loss.
 He was named to his second consecutive Pro Bowl, but opted out and was replaced by Titans defensive tackle Jeffery Simmons.

 2025 season

 During the 2025 regular season, Madubuike recorded two sacks and nine quarterback pressures in two games.
-Following the Ravens' win against the Cleveland Browns in Week 2, Madubuike showed symptoms of what was later ruled a neck injury.
-On September 29, 2025, John Harbaugh announced that Madubuike would be out for the year due to the neck injury.
+Following the Ravens' 41–17 win against the Cleveland Browns in Week 2, Madubuike showed symptoms of what was later ruled a neck injury.
+On September 29, 2025, it was announced that Madubuike would miss the remainder of the season due to the neck injury.
+In April 2026, Madubuike had neck surgery that would allow him to play in the 2026 season.

+2026 season

+On July 25, 2026, Madubuike was placed on the active/physically unable to perform (PUP) list on July 25, 2026.
+The Athletic reported that Madubuike had been cleared to practice by independent spine and cervical doctors, and that his placement on the PUP list was to give the Ravens time to evaluate his conditioning and acclimate his return to the field.
+Madubuike was removed from the PUP list on July 29.